 Is the stock market overvalued?

-That’s the million dollar question for us investors, isn’t it, but the answer is not quite as easy as some make it seem.
-There’s a lot of articles touting one answer or another so I wanted to take a deeper dive into a few of the metrics that are often used to judge value and see what they tell me.
+That’s the million dollar question for us investors; isn’t it, but the answer is not quite as easy as some make it seem.
+There’s a lot of articles touting one answer or another.
+Using some of the metrics that are used to judge value, I wanted to take a deeper look.

 It’s easy to look at the graph below taken from here and draw conclusions.

 The 32.33 CAPE(Cyclically Adjusted PE Ratio A.K.A.
-Shiller PE) has only been higher one time in the past decade and maxed out at 44.19 in December of 1999.
+Shiller PE) has only been higher one time in the past decade.
+It maxed out at 44.19 in December of 1999.

 That means we still have 30%+ upside so that’s it then – case closed!
 Just kidding!

-One of things that worries a lot of people is that S&P 500 earnings have barely grown in the recent years and the run up has been primarily driven by P/E expansion.
+One of things that worries a lot of people is that S&P 500 earnings have barely grown in the recent years.
+That means the run up has been primarily driven by P/E expansion.

 The S&P 500 ended 2011 with a $95.04 per share in earnings and ended 2016 with $96.60 per share in earnings.
 More recent results are a bit more favorable with the current 12 month GAAP EPS near $105 which finally shows a return to growth.
 Despite that, the CAPE has expanded as prices outpace earnings growth.